toltalchaos/shop-os/README.md

-braydon-tol: re-write this document to be better formatted and more user readable

-GitHub Copilot: Sure!
-Here's an improved and more user-readable version of the document:

 # Online Store Framework

 Welcome to the future of e-commerce, where your store comes to life with ease.
 Our Open Source E-commerce software is the perfect solution for those who want to break free from big vendors and enjoy the simplicity of a drag-and-drop setup.
 Established in 2024 and with contributions from our community (see contributions page), we’re not just a platform; we’re a community-driven journey towards an accessible online marketplace for all.
 No matter your tech skills, we make sure you’re not just keeping up—you’re setting the pace.
 Dive into our user-friendly manual and watch your store spring into action today!